gaith7/BigTrustScheduling/README.md

 ## Implementation
 There are two files for the code
 1. We use cloudsim to monitor the VM performance and calculate the trust value for the VMs.
-2. We use Python to cluster the tasks and rank it depend on the priorities.
+2. We use Python to cluster the tasks and rank it depend on the priorities, rank the  VMs depend on the trust values.
 * We employ a datset collected by Bitbrains, a service provider that is specialized in managed hosting and business computation for enterprises.
 *  (hadoop_vm_configuration.bash)
  will run jobtracker, tasktracker, namenode, datanode on the specific nodes according to your configuration.